 Make the back of the van a no-shoe zone to keep it clean

 On day one we declared the back of the van, where we slept and ate, a no-shoe zone.
 That was our saving grace as far as keeping it clean.

 The shoes and bags sat in the front seat while we slept so that we had ample space and clean digs.

 Don’t be that guy who stops in the middle of the road to take photos

-It’s really tempting to just stop in the road and take a quick photo when driving the ring road, but I noticed that there were always places to pull over and get out of the car.
-We always found an option, and it was frustrating when others just stopped in the road for long periods of time for photos.
+It’s really tempting to just stop in the road and take a quick photo when driving the Ring Road, but I noticed that there were always places to pull over and get out of the car.
+We always found an option, and it was frustrating when others just stopped in the middle of the road for long periods of time for photos.

 Be kind to those around you and just pull off the road in a clear spot where it’s ok to do so.
-It’s dangerous to park in the road and parking spots are never too far.
+It’s dangerous to park in the middle of the road, and parking spots are never too far.